kriasoft/graphql-starter-kit/db/README.md

 migration file (`migrations/001_initial.ts`), re-apply the migration and restore all the data (as opposed to re-seeding).

-## How to Re-apply the Latest Migration
+## How to re-apply the latest migration

 ```bash
 $ yarn db:rollback              # Rolls back the latest migration